korrel8r/korrel8r/demos/openshift-console-browesr/README.md

 The basic procedure for the demo is:
 - Navigate to an interesting object in the openshift console.
-- Press F1 to copy the console URL to the korrel8r `start`field and update korrel8r.
+- Press F1 to copy the console URL to the korrel8r `start` field and click the `Update graph` button in the korrel8r UI.
 - Click in korrel8r side-view to open openshift links in the main window.

 This creates the impression that we are using korrel8r to navigate within the console.